omarqassim/multiple-disease-prediction-system/README.md

 These are automatically mapped to input fields by the app.

 ## Customisation
-- **Styling** – The app uses a dark‑mode glass‑morphism theme.
+- **Styling** – The app uses a dark‑mode theme.
 Feel free to edit the CSS block in `app.py`.
 - **Additional models** – Drop a new `.sav` file into `models/` and add its feature list to the `MODEL_FEATURES` dictionary (or let the inspection script generate it).
+- **Dependencies** – If you add a new library to `app.py`, remember to add it to `requirements.txt` as well so the environment stays reproducible for anyone cloning the repo.

 ## License
 This project is provided under the MIT License.
 You are free to use, modify, and distribute it.